 - A GPA >3.0

 - An interest in a career in research (prior research experience and long term goals in the research field, for example)

 - An understanding of any prior research experience through a clear description of their research in their personal statement.

-- Students with their own funding (partial or full) are encouraged to apply (through a MARC or RISE program, for example).
+- Students with their own funding (partial or full) are encouraged to apply (through a MARC.
+RISE, McNair, LS-Amp program, for example).

 The dates for SOLAR 2021 are June 1 – July 30th.
 Please do not apply unless you can commit to being present for the duration of the program.